cordpackers/reUpdater/readme.md

 # reUpdater

-A open source alternative to/replacement of Discord's Rust-programmed `updater.node`.
+An open source alternative to/replacement of Discord's Rust-programmed `updater.node`.

 For questions read `faq.md`.